vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/migration/highlight.md

 Valine and Vssue are no longer supported.

-Instead, we add Artalk, Giscus and Twikoo support besides Waline.
+Instead, we add Giscus and Twikoo support besides Waline.

 #### Encrypt